Travelling in Bangladesh: survival of the fittest

 I wanted to go to Bangladesh.

-It wasn't exactly a "dream-destination" of mine (not one on my "dream-list"), it was rather a deep urge, almost like a deep, rumbling, nearly growling voice inside of me, telling me that I had to visit that country.
+It wasn't exactly a "dream-destination" of mine (not on my "dream list") - it was rather like a deep urge, almost like a rumbling, nearly howling voice inside of me, telling me that I had to visit that country.
+And I have always chosen to listen to that voice, despite all the non logic it has been known to display.

 The world's most populated country.